 - Follow-up with timelines, objectives and expectations outlined in the probation letter to ensure the student is meeting requirements.

 - Consult with the Graduate Division for additional guidance early in the process.

 - Refer the student to the Graduate Division Counselor.

 - Academic difficulty combined with concern for the student’s well-being:

 - Be sure to follow policy for placing the student on academic probation and documenting interactions and notifications to the student.
 The Graduate Division should always be notified when a student is placed on probation.
 While this may often seem like a difficult step to take, remember that policies and academic protocols have been put in place by the Graduate Council to protect the student and offer due process.

 - Contact the Graduate Division for guidance and consultation.
 We will work as a hub for connection to additional layers of campus support and can guide you through the process of handling each student’s case.

-- Your Graduate Division contact for this is: Raslyn Rendon, Director, Outreach, Recruitment and Retention, 949-824-9169
+- Your Graduate Division contact for this is: Ruth Quinnan, Director of Admissions and Academic Affairs, 949-824-5879

 Finally, policies do change, and faculty in administrative positions and all graduate affairs staff are urged to stay current.
 Moreover, knowing how policies apply to student cases that require additional attention can be confusing.
 To help keep you up-to-date the Graduate Division provides training on policies, procedures and handling difficult cases.